pombreda/pgreloaded/doc/modules/colorpalettes.rst

+.. module:: pygame2.colorpalettes
+   :synopsis: Predefined sets of colors.

 :mod:`pygame2.colorpalettes` - predefined sets of colors
 ========================================================

 Indexed color palettes.
-Each palette is a tuple of :class:`pygame2.color.Color`.
+Each palette is a tuple of :class:`pygame2.color.Color` objects.

-.. module:: pygame2.colorpalettes
-   :synopsis: Predefined sets of colors.

 The following palettes are currently available: